-- All result(s) inflicted on the air units by the intercepting plane(s) that abort the moving air unit make that same air units return immediately to their airport of origin - make that number of air unit return immediately to their airport of origin - All Hit/loss result inflicted by the interceptor unit is taken immediately (may lead to plane destruction if it has only one step). - Air battle (i.e. dogfighting) lasts one round only.
+- All result(s) inflicted on the air units by the intercepting plane(s) that abort the moving air unit make that same air units return immediately to their airport of origin - All Hit/loss result inflicted by the interceptor unit is taken immediately (may lead to plane destruction if it has only one step). - Air battle (i.e. dogfighting) lasts one round only.
 Winner and loser are determined normally too.
 If the winner is the moving player, he may continue his movement normally.
 If he loses the battle, he automatically returns to his airport of origin.

 In the current version of the game, interceptions only take place during the initial air movement phase and not when planes return to their airports of origin in the return to base phase.
-Interception may occur over every region crossed, including the one where air units end their movement, provided the said regions are within the interception radius of interceptors..
+Interception may occur over every region crossed, including the one where air units end their movement, provided the said regions are within the interception radius of interceptors.